BrockDSL/Tableau-Online-Tutorial/README.md

 Next you will need to log in to Tableau Online.
 Navigate to the [login page](https://sso.online.tableau.com/public/idp/SSO) and enter your login information.
 If you do not have a login you can request a free trial of the full version of Tableau Online [here](https://www.tableau.com/trial/tableau-online).

 Once you have logged in you should arrive at you Tableau Home Screen.
-Your Home screen on Tableau can be changed so to make sure that you are on the correct screen, click on the "Projects" tab.
+Your Home Xcreen on Tableau can be changed so to make sure that you are on the correct screen, click on the "Projects" tab.
 ![Screenshot 1][scrn1]

 Now we will create a new project by clicking on the "New Project" button.
 In the new project popup enter the title you want to use and a description of the project.
 For this example we will use "Shipping Data Analytics" as our project name and will describe it as "Learning to use Tableau is awesome!".